-The SFH measurement is of little value for estimation of gestational age at <20 cm and \geq 35 cm (corresponding to <20 weeks and term respectively).
-In early pregnancy, bimanual and abdominal palpation can be used, and at term, palpation of the fetal head is of some value.
+The SFH measurement is of little value for estimation of gestational age at less than 20 centimetres and more or equal to 35 centimetres (corresponding to less than 20 weeks and term respectively).
+In early pregnancy, bimanual and abdominal palpation can be used, and at term, palpation of the foetal head is of some value.
 Gestational age assessment by palpation requires care, skill and experience.